herchu/conversational-insights/INSTRUCTIONS.md

 # World of Watson Labs - Conversational Insights

+ Conversational Insights helps you write a Twitter direct message by telling you information about the recipient and the tone of your message.
+It uses the Tone Analyzer and [Personality Insights][pi_service] Watson services.

 This demo is part of a Drop In Lab during World of Watson 2015 at NYC.
-You can **[download the lab instructions](Watson Lab Instructions - Conversational Insights.pdf)** to run the lab yourself.
-You may also want to follow the other labs to learn about different services:  [Image Analysis](https://github.com/aldelucca1/image-analysis) and [Personalized recommendations](https://github.com/germanattanasio/personalized-recommendations)
+You may also want to follow the other labs to learn about other Watson services like Visual Recognition or Tradeoff Analytics:

- Conversational Insights helps you write a Twitter direct message by telling you information about the recipient and the tone of your message.
-It uses the Tone Analyzer and Personality Insights Watson services.
+ * [Image Analysis](https://github.com/watson-developer-cloud/image-analysis): Visual Recognition and Machine Translation.
+ * [Personalized recommendations](https://github.com/watson-developer-cloud/personalized-recommendations): Concept Insights, Question and Answer and Tradeoff Analytics.

 So let’s get started.
 The first thing to do is to build out the shell of our application in Bluemix.

-## Creating a [IBM Bluemix][bluemix] Account
+## Creating a IBM Bluemix Account

   1. Go to [https://ace.ng.bluemix.net/](https://ace.ng.bluemix.net/)
   2. Create a Bluemix account if required.